 Korean law imposes two different sets of corporate governance standards on listed companies - one for companies whose asset size is greater than KRW 2 trillion (large companies) and the other for companies whose asset size is below KRW 2 trillion (small companies).
 Under Korean law, large company boards must have a majority of outside directors, and small companies are required to have a board on which one-fourth of the directors are outsiders.
-As of August 2022, large companies are prohibited from having a board of directors composed entirely of one gender.
+Large companies are prohibited from having a board of directors composed entirely of one gender.